rkitover/windows-dev-guide/README.md

 [`$profile`](#setting-up-powershell), including: `pwd`, `which`, `type`, `command`, `pgrep`, `pkill`, `head`, `tail`, `tac`, `touch`, `sudo`, `env`, and `nproc`.

+The [`$profile`](#setting-up-powershell) function `vsenv` will set up the Visual Studio environment for the specified architecture, for example `vsenv x64`, `vsenv arm64` or `vsenv x86`.
+By default, the profile loads the environment for the host architecture.
+This can be run to change the environment as many times as necessary.

 See [here](#elevated-access-sudo) about the `sudo` wrapper.